 Now back to our point on pages staying in the index although they have been blocked.
 According to the Google Code FAQ page on robots.txt, pages may still appear even though they are disallowed in a robots.txt file.

 “However, robots.txt Disallow does not guarantee that a page will not appear in results: Google may still decide, based on external information such as incoming links, that it is relevant.
-If you wish to explicitly block a page from being indexed, you should instead use the
+If you wish to block a page from being indexed explicitly, you should instead use the robots

-noindex robots meta tag or X-Robots-Tag HTTP header.
-In this case, you should not disallow the page in robots.txt, because the page must be crawled in order for the tag to be seen and obeyed.”
+noindex meta tag or X-Robots-Tag HTTP header.
+In this case, you should not disallow the page in robots.txt, because the page must be crawled for the tag to be seen and obeyed.”

 Using the noindex Meta Header